missionpinball/mpf-docs/index.rst

 .. note::

-   You can download PDF, Epub, and HTML versions of these docs.
+   You can download PDF and zipped HTML versions of these docs.
 Click the "Read the Docs" link in the lower left corner for the links.

 Overview